glouw/openempire/README.md

 and the anti-cheat bot on a computer you trust).
 The anti cheat bot must be started last.
 For instance, to start one client:

-    ./openempires --host localhost --port 1234 --xres 1440 --yres 900 --path "/path/to/data/folder"
+    ./openempires --path "$HOME/.wine/drive_c/Program Files (x86)/Microsoft Games/Age of Empires II Trial/Data" --port 1234 --host localhost --xres 1440 --yres 900

 ## Controls

 Some small tweaks have been added to ease some of the controls:

     W A S D :
-        pans the camera
+        Pans the camera

     Left shift + left click:
-        selects multiple of the same unit
+        Selects multiple of the same unit

     Left alt + Q W E R T ...
-Z X C V B: selects a building to place, or a unit command to execute.
+Z X C V B:
+        Selects a building to place, or a unit command to execute

 ## Legal